Restrict an Adult's iPhone with Supervised Mode

 If you decided to use the Blocklist approach instead, the first step is to determine if you want to block apps based on age rating.
 Adjust the slider to change the maximum app age rating allowed.
 You'll see examples of apps that will be blocked based on the selected rating.

 Any app that is already installed that violates the age rating will be removed from the device.
-It's important to note that the major web browsers, like Google Chrome, are considered rated 17+.
+It's important to note that the major web browsers, like Google Chrome, are rated 17+.
 Safari is also rated 17+, but it's excluded from age-based app blocking.
 Many investment, finance, and dating apps are rated 17+.
-As a result, age-based app blocking might not be a good approach for an adults iPhone.
+As a result, age-based app blocking might not be a good approach for an adult's iPhone.

 Once you choose a max app age rating (or none at all), you can customize your list of blocked apps.